 However, some people who have spinal tumours do not experience symptoms.
-It is important that you have regular check ups with your GP.
+It is important that you have regular health check ups with your GP.
 If appropriate, they may refer you to a neurosurgeon.
 Neurosurgeons specialise in the diagnosis, treatment and management of spinal tumours, and can detect them by conducting thorough physical, neurological and historical examinations.

 How are spinal tumours treated?

-Depending on the type and how they present in the body, a neurosurgeon may assess that regular monitoring is the best treatment.
-For other types of tumours and cysts, they may recommend surgery, radiotherapy, chemotherapy – or a combination of these – to remove or de-bulk the tumour.
+Depending on the type and how they present in the body, a neurosurgeon may determine that regular monitoring is the best treatment.
+For other types of tumours and cysts, a neurosurgeon may recommend surgery, radiotherapy, chemotherapy – or a combination of these – to remove or de-bulk the tumour.

-A neurosurgeon can also administer oral medication to help control any pain.
+A neurosurgeon can also provide oral medication to help control any pain.